burakiscoding/cli-todo/README.md

 # CLI To-Do

 Terminal app developed in Go.
-Manage your todos.
+Used <a href="https://github.com/spf13/cobra">cobra-cli</a> for CLI interactions.
+Used <a href="https://github.com/jedib0t/go-pretty">go-pretty</a> for printing results as a table view.
+Manage your todos in terminal!

 ## How to use